 - Add the chicken broth, whisking constantly (pour in 1/2 cup at a time, so it blends smoothly)

-- Turn heat up to high, bring to a low boil, then reduce heat to low
+- Turn heat up to high and bring to a low boil, then reduce heat to low

 - Add the grated carrots, broccoli and the bay leaf

-- Turn heat down to low, cover and simmer 20 minutes or until the broccoli is cooked (a bit more than al dente, but not mushy)
+- Cover and simmer 15 minutes or until the vegetables are cooked (a bit more than al dente, but not mushy)

 - Sprinkle a bit of extra flour on your grated cheeses, and toss it around to coat

 - Add the cheeses to the soup, handful at a time and not all at once, (see notes) whisking each addition until fully melted

 - Once you take the soup off the heat it will thicken more, let it rest a bit